 Build It Green!NYC's retired scaffolding donation program - BIG!Blooms - began in late 2011, and has over diverted 108 tons (216,000 pounds!) of retired scaffolding lumber to be re-used as raised garden beds, tree guards, and compost bins for local community and school gardens.
 That’s enough material for 5,400 raised garden beds!

-Ever wonder what happens when the ugly scaffolding in front of your favorite corner store comes down?
-Well, after the scaffolding has been used for construction purposes, it is retired and sent to a landfill.
-Build It Green!NYC saw an opportunity to help divert the wood from the waste stream and provide free materials to local gardens.
+Did you know that after scaffolding lumber has been used for construction purposes, it is retired and sent to a landfill, a chipping facility, or to an incinerator?
+Build It Green!NYC saw an opportunity to help divert the wood from the waste stream and provide free materials to local gardens and community groups.

-Here are some tips on how to plan and build your raised garden beds:
+Here are some tips on how to plan and build raised garden beds with retired scaffolding lumber:

 We recommend that you clean and paint the scaffolding lumber with a non-toxic paint, water based coating, or polypropylene liner.
 The scaffolding boards are not pressure treated, but may contain chemical from their use onsite.
 It is impossible for us to test every board. so it is important to take preventative measures when working with salvaged materials.
 More suggestions from About.com "How To Build Raised Garden Beds"